domino-team/domino-firmware/domino-pi/openwrt-patch/README.md

 ```
 make
 ```
+It will take hours depends on how fast your computer and Internet are.

 Please be noted the above steps will build a minimum firmware for Domino Pi board.
 If you need more features, refer to Domino Documentations.